-- All natural, herbal and dietary supplements will be dispensed to students upon the completion and signature of the Consent for Medication Administration form by the parent/guardian. - A new Consent for Medication Administration form is required for each school year. - Supplement must be in original unopened container with all instructions intact on that container. - If supplement is to be administered for more than three consecutive days, a medical provider's order may be necessary. - Supplements will not be given the first and last hour of the school day to avoid any possibility of overdose. - Identification of the condition for which the product is being used is necessary.
-That includes all safety information, possible side effects, contraindications and adverse reactions.
+- All Natural, Herbal and Dietary supplements will be dispensed to students upon the completion and signature of the Consent for Medication Administration form by the parent/guardian. - A new Consent for Medication Administration form is required for each school year. - Supplement must be in original unopened container with all instructions intact on that container. - If supplement is to be administered for more than three (3) consecutive days, a licensed healthcare provider's order may be necessary. - Supplements will not be given the first and last hour of the school day to avoid any possibility of overdose. - Identification of the condition for which the product is being used is necessary.
+That includes all safety information, possible side effects, contraindications, and adverse reactions.